ukparliament/Orchestration/readme.md

 The network components show those conneted to the Internet and those which aren't; NSGs are protecting those that are.

 ## LogicApps ##
+`LogicApps` collect data required from a variety of sources, including:
+* Government registers, and
-LogicApps collect data required from a variety of sources, including the Government registers and publications already published elsewhere by Parliament.
-The data retrieved is stored in the GraphDB by the *Functions* in a consistent format for further use.
+* data already published elsewhere by Parliament.

+Data retrieved is stored in the `GraphDB` by `Functions` in a consistent and predictable format aiding its reuse.

-Control of execution is managed by a `Logic app` (also called a Workflow) defined in Azure.
-Each `Logic app` is defined through a JSON file which uses an ARM template to implement the prescribed functionality.
-The `Logic app` is exported from Azure using the *Logic App Code View* operation.
-This JSON file is saved in VSTS and deployed in Azure within a *Step* of a deployment.
+Control of execution is managed by a `LogicApp` (also called a Workflow) defined in Azure.
+Each `LogicApp` is defined through a JSON file which uses an ARM template to implement the prescribed functionality.
+The `LogicApp` is exported from Azure using the *Logic App Code View* operation.
+This JSON file is saved in VSTS and deployed to Azure within a *Step* of a deployment.

 For example:
-* The `Logic app` *getlist-membermnis* reads the list of Members from [here](http://data.parliament.uk/membersdataplatform/open/OData.svc/Members)
+* The `LogicApp` *getlist-membermnis* reads the list of Members from [here](http://data.parliament.uk/membersdataplatform/open/OData.svc/Members) ...
-* The *getlist-membermnis* `Logic app` processes each of the Members returned by the *external* data source
+* ... and processes each of the Members returned from this data source.
-* *getlist-membermnis* sends a message to the MessageBus for each Member ...
+* *getlist-membermnis* sends a message to the `MessageBus` for each Member ...
-* ... which are subscribed to by *processlist-membermnis* in the latest `data-orchestration_yyyymmdd_` Resource Group
+* ... which are subscribed to by *processlist-membermnis*, found in the latest `data-orchestration_yyyymmdd_` Resource Group
-* For each Member message another message with the Member's MNIS details is posted and consumed by the *update-membermnis* workflow
+* For each Member message another message with the Member's MNIS details is posted on the `MessageBus` and consumed by the *update-membermnis* `LogicApp`
+* These messages are subscribed to by the *update-membermnis* `LogicApp` ...
-* This calls the *Transformationmembermnis* function in *Orchestration/Functions/TransformationMemberMnis/TransformationMemberMnis.cs* ...
+* ... which uses the *Orchestration\Functions\TransformationMemberMnis\TransformationMemberMnis.cs* function to save this data.
-* ... and *TransformationMemberMnis.cs* inherits *BaseTransformtation.cs* to write or update the data in GraphDB
+* *TransformationMemberMnis.cs* inherits *BaseTransformtation.cs* which provides the writing or updating of the data in GraphDB.

-The deployment of these components can be seen under `Deploy Logic Apps code` [here](https://data-parliament.visualstudio.com/Platform/_release?releaseId=952&definitionId=16&_a=release-logs)

-`Settings.ps1` script generates task variables that are used by ARM templates (*loop.json) to create workflows.
-Name property is reused accross Logic Apps, scheduler jobs and Azure Functions.
+The deployment of these components can be seen under `Deploy Logic Apps code`, [here](https://data-parliament.visualstudio.com/Platform/_release?releaseId=952&definitionId=16&_a=release-logs) .ps1` script generates task variables that are used by ARM templates (in the `*something* loop.json` files) to create each `LogicApp`.
+Name property is reused accross:
+* the `LogicApps`
+* the scheduler jobs and
+* the Azure Functions.

 There are some additional workflows that override default ones.
+For instance ...???

+`Settings

 ## Functions ##
 Functions may be associated with a variety of areas, including: